-- 1. Click Add

-- 2. Set Alarm information (type, name, description and level)

-- 3. Set Alarm threshold

-For Syslogs, threshold is based on source IP, severity, facility and message content i It is possible to combine more threshold criteria (AND logical operand is implied).
+- 1. Click Add - 2.
+Set Alarm information (type, name, description and level) - 3.
+Set Alarm threshold - I For Syslogs, threshold is based on source IP, severity, facility and message content - For SNMP traps, threshold is based on source IP, OID and variable bindings. - It is possible to combine more threshold criteria (AND logical operand is implied).